What is United Way?

 Our employees and their families are suffering the effects of the economy.
 We can’t ask them to give.

 You empower people when you give them the opportunity to give even a small amount to help others.
 We encourage you to give people the opportunity to say no. Often, it’s the people who have struggled and needed a helping hand from their community that want to help others especially their co-workers.
 Offer your employees a fun, no pressure, and education-focused campaign.
 At the very least, people will learn about places they or their friends can go for help or places to volunteer in our community.

 I never use agency services.
 Why should I give?

-The strength of a community is directly influenced by health, happiness and the wellbeing of its residents.
-Everyday Heart of Missouri United Way programs are helping people – your friends, coworkers, and neighbors – deal with many health and human service problems.
+The strength of a community is directly influenced by the health, happiness and the well-being of its residents.
+Everyday Heart of Missouri United Way programs are helping people – your friends, coworkers, and neighbors – deal with many health and human service issues.
 We help build a stronger community through education, support and development programs.
-Your financial and volunteer support assures that help is there for everyone when it is needed.
+Your financial and volunteer support assures help is there for everyone when it is needed.
 While you and your family may not need help from these programs today, you or someone you know may need them in the future.
-Chances are you or someone close to you has already been touched by agency services and did not even know it!
+Chances are you or someone close to you has already used agency services and did not even know it.

 Do United Way agencies only serve the poor?

 No, but more than 80% of recipients live at or below the federal poverty level.
 Agencies and programs receiving United Way funding serve not only low-income families, but offer programs used by everyone.
 For instance, if your child attends a youth development or after-school program, then you or a family member may have taken part in a United Way-funded program.
 And even if your family never has to call on a domestic violence shelter, or a substance abuse program, your contribution helps to assure these programs will be there if you need them.

 Who benefits from my gift?